OpenElectionData/catco-guide/_guide/what-are-you-trying-to-accomplish.en.md

 {% textarea label="Target Audience" id="3a" size="Small" button="false" %} {% textarea label="Detailed Profile" id="3b" size="Small" button="false" %}

 {% textarea label="Target Audience" id="4a" size="Small" button="false" %} {% textarea label="Detailed Profile" id="4b" size="Small" button="false" %}

-With your updated and clear understanding of your audiences, take one more look at your goals, strategies, and tactics.
-Do they still make sense knowing what you know about your target audiences?
-Are you reaching your audiences in the best possible ways?
-Are they still the right audiences to target to achieve your goals?
-Adjust your goals, strategies, tactics, and audiences accordingly.